 Developing a partnership for improved energy efficiency of buildings is a special challenge.
-Carrboro and Chapel Hill, with support from federal stimulus funding and the Southeast Energy Efficiency Alliance, put considerable effort towards creating an energy efficiency alliance between 2010 and 2013 that has not come to fruition.
+Carrboro and Chapel Hill, with support from federal stimulus funding and the Southeast Energy Efficiency Alliance, put considerable effort towards creating an Energy Efficiency Alliance between 2010 and 2013 that has not come to fruition.
 Progress on this in the absence of clear interest and initiative from utility providers and partners may be difficult.
 In the short term, less ambitious efforts such as focusing on commercial and municipal buildings and focusing on other recommendations provided in this plan may be preferable to attempting to create an alliance.
-Local staff working on sustainability initiatives have recently begun to more specifically explore collaborative possibilities; it's likely some new recommendation(s) will emerge.
+Local staff working on sustainability initiatives have recently begun to more specifically explore collaborative possibilities; some new recommendation(s) may emerge.